Home DestinationsAfricaClimbing Mount Nyiragongo – Hiking in DR Congo

 Gaboon viper sleeping

-My hiking partner had asked before the hike if there are any snakes here and he was told not to worry, there are no snakes.
-I was kind of disappointed to hear that because I’m always excited to see snakes or any other exotic animals.
-Surprisingly, when we were hiking to our third stop, our guide spotted a snake.
-I was beyond excited as this was supposed to be the biggest poisonous snake in Congo – Gaboon viper!
-It was sleeping curled up inside a bush, so there was no danger.
-Besides the snake, our guide also showed us a camouflaged bird that I could not have seen myself because it was completely blended into nature.
+My hiking partner had asked before the hike if there were any snakes in the area, and he was told not to worry—there are no snakes.
+I was a bit disappointed to hear that because I’m always excited to see snakes or other exotic animals.
+Surprisingly, when we were hiking to our third stop, our guide actually spotted a snake.
+I was beyond excited when he said it was the Gaboon viper, supposedly the biggest poisonous snake in Congo!
+It was curled up asleep inside a bush, so there was no danger.
+Besides the snake, our guide also pointed out a camouflaged bird that I never would have seen myself because it blended completely into the surroundings.

 One of the rest stops

-When we reached the third stop, and as we were sitting at the rest stop I was kind of starting to worry about the altitude sickness, but I was still fine.
-During our hike from the third stop to the fourth, I began to feel a bit dizzy and nauseous.
-Bear in mind that I’m not used to high altitudes, and this was my first time summiting a mountain like this.
-This segment felt like the longest one, and we did several quick stops before reaching the fourth real rest stop.
+When we reached the third stop and sat down to rest, I started to worry a little about altitude sickness, though I was still feeling fine.
+However, on the way from the third stop to the fourth, I began to feel dizzy and nauseous.
+Keep in mind, I’m not used to high altitudes, and this was my first time summiting a mountain like this.
+That stretch felt like the longest part of the hike, and we had to take several quick breaks before finally reaching the fourth rest stop.

 An extra rest stop before reaching the fourth official stop